-There is a vast literature on miscellaneous problems closely related to \eqref{DS} and \eqref{FS} when $a = b$, both in dimension 1 and in higher dimensions.
-Most of the contributions can be found in a long, but far from being complete, list of references.
-For example, among these many, we refer to \cite{A, AT, dPDM, DraS1, DraT, KL, L, MaT, T} for \eqref{DS} and \cite{AriC, AriCCuGo, BWZ, CudeFG, CuG, DD, deFG, DraS2, DraS3, LL, M, S, S1} for \eqref{FS}.
+As it is well known, there is a vast literature on miscellaneous problems connected to \eqref{DS} and \eqref{FS} in the case $a = b$, both in dimension 1 and higher dimensions.
+Most contributions can be found in a long list of old and new references.
+For some more closely related works, we refer to \cite{A, AT, AriC, AriCCuGo, BWZ, CudeFG, CuG, DD, deFG, dPDM, DraGT, DraS1, DraS2, DraS3, DraT, KL, LL, L, MaT, M, S, S1, T}.

-On the other hand, fairly little is known about spectra of $- \Delta^{a,b}_p$ when $a \neq b$, even for $p = 2$ in which the elliptic operator $\Delta^{a,b}_2$ is non-self-adjoint and nonlinear.
-Our main goal here is to determine explicitly both sets as well as to characterize all corresponding solutions for any $p > 1$ and $a, b > 0$.
-Furthermore, we establish an one-to-one correspondence between the structure of both spectra in the asymmetric context and the classical corresponding ones, showing in particular that many spectral properties are not affected by the asymmetry of the operator $\Delta^{a,b}_p$.
-The success of this bridge among the symmetric and asymmetric settings depends mainly on two key ingredients:
+On the other hand, fairly little is known about spectra of $- \Delta^{a,b}_p$ when $a \neq b$, even for $p = 2$ in which $\Delta^{a,b}_2$ is a nonlinear elliptic operator.
+Our main goal here is to determine explicitly both spectral sets as well as to characterize all corresponding solutions for any $p > 1$ and $a, b > 0$.
+In particular, we establish an one-to-one correspondence between the structures of the anisotropic and isotropic spectra, showing that many spectral properties are not affected by the asymmetry of the operator $\Delta^{a,b}_p$.

+The bridge between the asymmetric and symmetric settings will be constructed by means of two fundamental ingredients:

-\begin{itemize} \item[(i)] The computation of the first Dirichlet eigenvalue of $-\Delta^{a,b}_p$ and the classification of its eigenfunctions (Theorem \ref{T1}); \item[(ii)] The simplicity of the zeroes of any nontrivial weak solution of \eqref{FS} (Theorem \ref{T4}). \end{itemize} Due to the asymmetry presence of the operator, the approach of (i) and (ii) require different leading ideas adapted to the new context.
-Anyway, the explicit knowledge of the first Dirichlet eigenvalue in the classical case and also suitable properties satisfied by its eigenfunctions are strongly used in the proof of (i).
+\begin{itemize} \item[(i)] The explicit value of the first Dirichlet eigenvalue of $-\Delta^{a,b}_p$ as well as the classification of its eigenfunctions (Theorem \ref{T1}); \item[(ii)] The simplicity of the zeroes of any nontrivial weak solution of \eqref{FS} (Theorem \ref{T4}). \end{itemize} Due to the presence of asymmetry, the proofs of (i) and (ii) demand alternative arguments adapted to the current context.
+Particularly, the approach of (i) involves the construction of some appropriate glues of modified eigenfunctions and the recurrent use of maximum type principles.
+In addition, it is worth mentioning that the explicit knowledge of the first Dirichlet eigenvalue in the isotropic case, as well as of the key properties satisfied by its eigenfunctions, plays an essential role in the proof of the ingredient (i).